Joshuajaeger/Joshuajaeger.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am PhD student at the University of Bern and the Vrije Universiteit Amsterdam.
 I am fascinated by the field that lies at the intersection of Machine Learning and Clinical Psychology.
 In particular, I am interested in developing models to predict symptoms in addictive disorders.
 I aim to understand how addictions are constituted and what variables influence their trajectory.
+When I'm not working on that, I try to use space and time to create noise that is intended to build a sense of cohesion in those around me.